BOARD OF DIRECTORS

 Before joining the company, Crowder held several roles of increasing responsibility at American Electric Power, one of the largest electric utilities in the United States, rising to the rank of executive director.
 In 2007, he was named president of Electric Transmission Texas, LLC, a jointly owned subsidiary of AEP and Berkshire Hathaway Energy.
 There he oversaw the growth of ETT, which constructs, owns, and operates transmission facilities as a regulated utility within the Electric Reliability Council of Texas, to $3 billion in assets.

 Crowder earned a Bachelor of Arts in economics and a Master of Arts in regulatory economics from New Mexico State University.
-He serves on the board of the Gulf Coast Power Association and Big Brothers and Big Sisters Lone Star.
+He serves on the advisory board of the Gulf Coast Power Association, the Irving-Las Colinas Chamber of Commerce Board of Directors, and on the Executive Board of Directors for Big Brothers and Big Sisters Lone Star.
 Previously, he served on the board of the Make-A-Wish Foundation of Central and South Texas.

 Terry Boston served as CEO of PJM from 2008 to 2016, where he designed and executed several key growth initiatives, including significantly increasing member participants (from 500 to 960 members), nearly doubling the market from $26 to $50 billion per year and developing the most advanced wholesale market for advanced energy storage in North America.
 Prior to joining PJM, Boston was the Executive Vice President of the Tennessee Valley Authority (TVA), the largest U.S. Public Power provider.
 In his 35 years at TVA, he directed divisions in transmission and power operations, pricing, contracts and electric system reliability.